Bira/octopus-carnival/_drafts/dfrpg-adventurers-barbarian.md

 The _angry one_ might pair Berserk and Bloodlust with the traits that make them tougher.
 Note that Berserk is a major disadvantage, not a superpower.
-A _survivalist_ has more Per and Outdoorsman, traits like Discriminatory Smell, and disadvantages like reduced Wealth and illiteracy.
+A _survivalist_ has more Perception and Outdoorsman, traits like Discriminatory Smell, and disadvantages like reduced Wealth and illiteracy.
 A _wilderness guardian_ might be Fearless and an Animal Friend, but also Overconfident and burdened with a Sense of Duty to Nature.

 Weapon and survival skills should match the feel of barbarian's origin culture.
 A viking could have Spear and Shield, plus Survival (Arctic),